Mandated agencies need to submit regular reports.

 This is collected yearly.

-The Procurement Capability Index (PCI) is a survey that measures agencies' procurement capability.
+The Procurement Capability Index (PCI) is an annual survey that measures agencies' procurement capability.
 All mandated agencies must rate their capability on a range of specified areas – for example, governance, strategy, planning, sourcing and management.

-The PCI data is collected through an online survey this year.
+The PCI data is collected through an online survey.

 To answer the questions accurately, you may need input from:

 Depending on your answers, you do not have to answer all the questions.
-The document highlights where this happens.
+The document will highlight where this happens.
 Take note so you do not end up answering questions you do not need to.
-When you put your answers into the online survey, this will happen automatically.
+When you put your answers into the online survey, questions that aren’t needed will be skipped automatically.

 Whether you're collating your answers in advance or completing the survey online, follow your agency's approval process to get sign off on your responses before entering them into the survey online.
 This will be captured at the end of the survey.

-Fill in the survey online or copy your collated answers from your word document into the survey link below.
+The survey link will go live closer to when responses are due.
+Fill in the survey online or copy your collated answers from your word document into the survey link.
 Your answers will be saved as you go.
 You will get a copy of your answers after you submit your response.

-Filling out this PCI survey will help your agency understand how its capability compares with similar agencies and the rest of the system.
+Filling out the PCI survey will help your agency understand how its capability compares with similar agencies and the rest of the system.
+There is more information about the PCI in the Rules.

-If you need help to complete the PCI survey, email the Procurement team.
+If you have questions about the PCI survey, email the Procurement team.

 Publishing future procurement opportunities (FPO) on Government Electronic Tender Service (GETS) lets businesses understand the pipeline of potential work coming from buyers and prepare in advance.